mondbr/pofda-mywork/README.md

 ## Objectives:

-Find and explore pattern and correlation in penguin attributes between numerical variables such as body mass, flipper length, bill depth, and/or bill length.
+The purpose of this project is to find, work and explore pattern and correlation in penguin attributes between numerical variables such as body mass, flipper length, bill depth, and/or bill length.

 ## Data Collection and Methodology: